teuben/dc2019/scripts4paper/bloopers.md

 Under full disclosure, I have not tried all but the first option

+## Primary Beam

+When and where should the primary beam correction be applied?
+Users will normally get a  *noise-flat* **.image** and *flux-flat* **.image.pbcor** file, but especially in cases like feather and ssc, one has to be careful when and where the PB is applied.

 ## CASA bugs

 Yes, sometimes we do run into CASA bugs as well.
 This is